tpacini/MappaServizi/README.md

 # Introduction
-The aim of this project is building a script albe to identify anomalies looking at a *map of the services.*
+The aim of this project is building a script able to identify anomalies looking at a *map of the services.*

 The idea is to:
 1. examine the behaviour of the network, capturing the traffic and generating, through the *nfstream* library, the  packet-related flows.

 2. create a map of the services based upon the flows and use it like a filter to locate potential anomalies (unknown protocol, unknown source ip, ...)

-## Requirements
+### Requirements
 To correctly execute the script, the installation of *nfstream* is requested:

 `sudo pip3 install nfstream`